available in Swaziland

 Overview

 Swaziland has 17 protected wildlife areas, with some 500 species of bird and 132 species of mammals recorded, including rhino, giraffe and elephants, and predators such as jackal and hyena.
 Big cats are a little more elusive.
 In Hlane Royal National Park, the country’s largest protected area, four of the Big Five can be seen – lion, leopard, elephant and rhino – as well as hippo, giraffe, crocodile and many antelope species.
 There’s also a huge variety of birdlife including the highest density of nesting white-backed vultures in Africa.
+Planning a Swaziland safari holiday here is a dream for wildlife enthusiasts, thanks to the country’s commitment to conservation and the sheer variety of species.
+Swaziland safaris provide an intimate wildlife experience in one of Africa’s most compact yet diverse destinations.

 The first protected area in the kingdom was Mlilwane Wildlife Sanctuary which remains to this day a picturesque, secluded sanctuary in the Ezulwini Valley.
 Enjoy the beautiful surroundings and abundant wildlife by game viewing vehicle, on foot, horseback or mountain bike, in the company of excellent Swazi guides.
+For those wondering about the best time to visit Swaziland, the dry winter months from May to September are ideal for wildlife viewing and exploring its stunning reserves.

 Travel Seasons